 Which baby products do you truly need?
 Which can you skip?
 Which are worth splurging on?
 The answer can vary depending on your situation and lifestyle.

-Curated for pared-down parents, this minimalist list is designed to help you get just what you need to feel prepared.
+Curated for pared-down parents, this minimalist list is designed to help you get just what you need to feel prepared without feeling deprived.

 As a general rule, with baby gear, less can be more.
 And more can be a cluttery tripping hazard!

 Have no fear!
 This baby registry list (below) is curated with an eye on your budget, your sanity and safety.

 You’ll find me in the stores often, opening, folding and pushing strollers and asking myself: How easy is this to use?
 Can a grandparent figure it out?
 I love shopping online, BUT I’m a big fan of kicking the tires to get a good feel for products and how they operate, if possible.
 (Fortunately, I live minutes from Target and some awesome baby boutiques.)

 If you can’t get to a baby store, don’t sweat it.
 I’ve done the legwork for you, right here.

-This comprehensive baby registry list is designed to be wallet friendly, while providing just what you need to get the job done without feeling deprived.
-Warning: It’s designed for pared-down parents.
+This comprehensive baby registry list is designed to be wallet friendly.
 But there’s still plenty on it, and lots of options.

 Keep in mind…you don’t need to be completely geared up from day one.
 Some products can wait until after your baby is born.
 And some gear may be completely optional.
 If you breast feed exclusively, for example, you may not need any bottles.
 None.